Magnolia’s Salon at Moffitt Cancer Center

 Simply give back where you are locally.
 As stylists and artists, don’t be consumed with what happens in your salons or with shows, editorials, etc. Remember that there is a community outside of the salon that is deserving of your talent at no cost just as much as the clients that pay you.
 Volunteer your time at your local shelters, offer a day of free haircuts at your salon, visit a cancer center or hospital in your area and give of your time to someone who is too ill to wash or simply comb their own hair.
 If you don’t understand that, then you are in the industry for the wrong reason.

 Do you have a favorite SEVEN haircare cocktail that you use on your clients?

-For the clients here, the REFRESH shampoo is a favorite because of the scent and how it cleanses.
 For those experiencing hair growth, I usually go to the SATARA TEXTURE cream.
 When hair grows back post cancer treatment, it grows back a thicker and coarser texture because of all of the chemicals the body is trying to release through the scalp.
 TEXTURE cream works best to soften and control the hair better when it’s at the shorter length.